Energy efficiency for businesses

 Energy efficiency for different kinds of business

-From turning lights off to reengineering an entire product – there are countless ways of saving money, depending on the industry you’re in, the size of your business and type of premises.
-But what works for others might not be the best way forward for you.
+These are all great tips, from turning lights off to reengineering an entire product, there are countless ways of saving money, but depending on the industry you’re in, the size of your business and type of premises, what works for others might not be the best way forward for you.

 • install more energy-efficient motors and ensure those not in use are switched off;